-Becoming a teacher is your dream job.
+Teaching is your dream job.
 You want to have an impact on the lives of children, help them become productive citizens and set them up for a lifetime of learning.
+You want every day of your career to matter.
 Those are noble goals from September to June.

-Don’t worry.
-There are plenty of part-time opportunities for educators out there.
-Whether you want a summer job related to your career, or something totally new, here are 25 ideas for summer jobs for teachers.
+It might surprise you to learn that there are plenty of part-time or temporary options for educators out there.
+Whether you want a summer job related to your career or something totally new, here are some excellent options when looking for summer jobs for teachers.

 Kids need extra help, even in the summer.
 Maybe they’re falling behind, or maybe their parents are concerned about summer learning loss—either way, you can be there to help.

 Whether you set up your own tutoring business or join an already established one, you’d be helping kids who are having trouble with math, science, reading or nearly any subject that’s offered.
 You’d obviously be using your teaching skills, albeit in a one-on-one setting.

 2. English as a second language (ESL) instructor

 Adults learning English don’t often do so on their own.
 Usually, they take classes or hire tutors.
 Although teaching adults is a little different than what you’re used to, it can be rewarding teaching them as they tend to be more invested in their own learning.

 Check with your local community college or community center to see if they’re already teaching such classes—if they are, see if they need more instructors.
 And if classes aren’t available, it might be worth your time to try to convince them such classes would be worthwhile if there’s a need in your community.

 This one’s probably a no-brainer if you’re a music or art instructor, but instructors in community education teach a wide range of classes.
 You could teach kids or adults depending on the subject you choose.

 Many community class networks will allow you to pitch a class proposal, and if enough people enroll, then you’ve got the gig.
 These classes range from woodworking and culinary endeavors to meditation and learning to make spreadsheets.